enkidevs/curriculum/data-analysis/introduction/data-analysis-using-sql/da-what-is-sql.md

 Also, even if you only know some basic SQL then you already have a **solid toolkit** for data analysis.

-Think of SQL as pivot tables on steriods. 💪
+Think of SQL as pivot tables on steroids. 💪

 It enables you to extract, aggregate and filter your data directly from the database.